Himal and Nagaray: Analysis

-This "well-known tale" was also transcribed by local Kashmiri poet Waliullah Mattu.

 Name of the heroes

 Indian scholar Suniti Kumar Chatterji proposed that Nagaray derives from the Sanskrit Nāga-rāja, meaning 'king of nagas' (a nāga is a mythical snake of Indian religion).
 As for the character of the princess, he considered that her name means "Jasmine-garland", corresponding to Sanskrit Yūthī-mālā and Prakrit Yūhīmāla.

+According to professor Ruth Laila Schmidt, the hero's name, Nágráy (Nāgarājā 'snake king'), indicates remnants of snake worship in the Western Himalayas (including the Kashmir region), that is, worship of the nagas, snake-like beings of Hindu mythology associated with water.
+Also, the Kashmiri word for water spring is nāg, another link between water bodies and nagas as water-spirits.

 Parallels

 Suniti Kumar Chatterji also noticed some resemblance between the Kashmiri tale and the Lithuanian folktale Eglė the Queen of Serpents, wherein a human maiden named Egle marries Zilvinas, a snake-like prince that lives in an underwater palace.

 Relation to other folktales

-The tale has been compared to folktales of type ATU 425A, "The Search for the Lost Husband", of the international classification of folktales.
-In Stith Thompson and Warren Roberts's Types of Indic Oral Tales, the tale is classified under its own Indic type, 425D Ind, "Search for Serpent Husband".
+The tale has been compared to folktales of type ATU 425, "The Search for the Lost Husband", of the international classification of folktales.
+In Stith Thompson and Warren Roberts's Types of Indic Oral Tales, the tale is classified under its own Indic type, 425D Ind, "Search for Serpent Husband": the heroine marries a man of mysterious origin; jealous women probe her into asking his name or origins; he reveals it and turns into a snake; after many hardships, she reunites with him.